medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 ```sh
 docker-compose -f docker-compose.couchdb.yml -f docker-compose.postgres.yml -f docker-compose.yml up -d
 ```

+You can verify this command worked by running `docker ps`.
+It should show 6 containers running including Logstash, DBT, data generator, Postgres, CouchDB and Postgrest (note the `t` at the end!).

 ### Separate CouchDB instance
 This setup involves starting Logstash, PostgreSQL, PostgREST, and DBT.
 It assumes you have a CouchDB instance running, and you updated the `.env` CouchDB variables accordingly.